shrush2107/botyspoty/README.md

 # botyspoty
+This project detects bots in internet on the basis of tweets.

 1.Dataset1(Trolls).ipynb uses 3 million Russian troll tweets dataset https://www.kaggle.com/fivethirtyeight/russian-troll-tweets and gives bot1.csv as output.
 The objective of this file is to combine all 9 files and extract only English language tweets.

 2.Dataset2(Humans).ipynb uses humansraw.txt.
 O/P is human.csv.
 This code converts txt file --> csv file.